Vision of Paradise Amidst Destruction

 and raised above the hills.

 The theme of the mountain of the Lord spans the Scriptures from Genesis to Revelation.
-The garden of Eden blossoms at the summit of a mountain, the source of a single stream of water that divides into four rivers flowing over the entire earth (Genesis 2:6-14).
+Blossoming at the summit, the Garden of Eden is the source of a single stream of water that divides into four rivers flowing over the entire earth (Genesis 2:6-14).
 The prophet Ezekiel also envisions the creation of adam (humankind) in Eden, on the mountain of the Lord (Ezekiel 28:13-14).

 St. Ephrem the Syrian, a fourth-century patristic poet familiar with the sources of Judaism, composed his Hymns on Paradise according to the image of a mystic mountain.